jtorral/DockerPgHa/README.md

 You create a node name of "dude" you would get

-dude1-node1  and so on ...
+dude1-node1, dude1-node2  and so on ...

 the number after the name prefix is synonymous with a data center.
 So, pg1 would reside in data center 1.

-genCompose builds 3 networks within the docker environment,
+genCompose builds 3 networks within the docker environment.

 1. net1
 2. net2